 Rest Smart suggestions for pregnancy.
-These postures can also be used in and labor.
+These postures can also be used in pregnancy and labor.
 Think of your belly as a hammock and let the baby lie with his or her back settling into the hammock.
 Don’t “tuck your tail.”
 Pass the flashlight test.

 Jean Sutton, co-author of “Understanding and Teaching Optimal Foetal Positioning,” recommends we sit with our: